 Setting Description Enable webmacro file encryption Encrypts the entire macro file upon saving.
 Otherwise, the file is saved in plain text, which exposes user names and passwords.
 This option is selected (ON) by default.
 Note: You can open encrypted macros even if this option is not selected.
 You can also open encrypted macros that were recorded using Web Macro Recorder with Firefox 30.
 Force last step to be a validation step Forces the last step in a login macro to be a validation step.
 After successful playback of a recorded macro, you are prompted to select an object to use for login validation.
 If you do not select an object, a prompt enforces this setting by asking you to select an object or discard the macro.
 This option is selected (ON) by default.
 If your application does not use an object for login validation, then disable this setting.
+Support Web Storage Enables web storage detection.
+When enabled, you can create and manage custom keys for web storage.
+Additionally, predefined event-based logout condition templates become available in the

+Setting Description Logout Condition Editor.
+For more information, see "Working with Web Storage Keys" on page 244 and "Working with Logout Conditions" on page 235.
 Action on error Specifies the action that TruClient takes when an error occurs during replay.
-The options are: Abort script - Abort the script on error.
-Continue to the next iteration - Stop iteration on error and continue to the next iteration.
-Continue to the next step - Continue to the next step on error.
+The options are: Abort script - Abort the script on error. • Continue to the next iteration - Stop iteration on error and continue to the next iteration. • Continue to the next step - Continue to the next step on error.
 Snapshot generation Not supported.
 Steps generation Configures settings for step generation.
-The Default identification

-Setting Description method setting options are: Replace server with parameter - Replace the server name with a parameter in navigation steps.
-Create alternative steps when applicable - Indicate whether or not to create alternative steps (when applicable).
-Create level 2 or level 3 steps during recording - Indicate whether or not to create steps in level 2 or level 3.
+The Default identification method setting options are: Replace server with parameter - Replace the server name with a parameter in navigation steps.
+Create alternative steps when applicable - Indicate whether or not to create alternative steps (when applicable). • Create level 2 or level 3 steps during recording - Indicate whether or not to create steps in level 2 or level 3.
 Debug The debug settings do not apply to replay outside of debugging.
 The options are: Enable Object Identification Assistant - Enable object identification assistant. • Ignore wait steps - Accelerate script debugging by ignoring wait steps.
 Hide inspector panel - If the script hits a breakpoint, hide the inspector panel.
 Automatically populate inspector pane - Automatically load user defined data to the inspector panel.
 This option does not apply to coded-action debugging.